kontent-ai/delivery-sdk-ruby/README.md

 ### Responses

-As with content item queries, all content type queries will return a `Delivery::Responses::ResponseBase` of the class `DeliveryTypeResponse` or `DeliveryTypeListingResponse` for single and multiple type queries, respectively.
+As with content item queries, all content type queries will return a `KenticoCloud::Delivery::Responses::ResponseBase` of the class `DeliveryTypeResponse` or `DeliveryTypeListingResponse` for single and multiple type queries, respectively.

 For multiple type queries, you can access the array of `ContentType` objects at `.types`, and at `.type` for singe type queries.
 You can access information about the type(s) dynamically: